HEnquist/camilladsp/README.md

 ## Filters
 The filters section defines the filter configurations to use in the pipeline.
 It's enough to define each filter once even if it should be applied on several channels.
 The supported filter types are Biquad, BiquadCombo and DiffEq for IIR and Conv for FIR.
 There are also filters just providing gain and delay.
 The last filter type is Dither, which is used to add dither when quantizing the output.

+All filters take an optional `description` property.
+This is intended for the user and is not used by CamillaDSP itself.

 ### Gain
 The gain filter simply changes the amplitude of the signal.
 The `inverted` parameter simply inverts the signal.
 This parameter is optional and the default is to not invert.
 The `gain` value is given in dB, and a positive value means the signal will be amplified while a negative values attenuates.
 The gain value must be in the range -150 to +150 dB.
 The `mute` parameter determines if the the signal should be muted.
 This is optional and defaults to not mute.